An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

-We have observed in the case of binary phase modulation, that the pattern of crossover and weighted mutation plays a decisive role in optimizing the global as well as local solution.
-To explore its effect, we have introduced a weighting factor in the genetic algorithm which can represent a statistical sampling function for a pattern of crossover or mutation or both together.
-The resultant output mode vector with the statistical sampling function for weighted mutation ($W_m$) can be written as;

-The output mode of the \autoref{eq4} depends on the weighted mutation and the modified algorithm is termed as `Weighted-mutation assisted genetic algorithm (WMA-GA)'.
-To generate the mask for the next iteration, a particular off-spring $\vec{{O}}_{\vec{P}_i,\vec{P}_j}(r_c,\vec{P}_i,\vec{P}_j)$ with parents $\vec{P_i}$ and $\vec{P_j}$ is generated by crossover with a uniform random binary vector $\vec{x}$ and its conjugate $\neg\,\vec{x}$ respectively.
+It has been observed in the case of binary phase modulation, that the pattern of crossover ($r_c$) and weighted mutation ($W_m$) optimizes the global as well as local solution.
+To incorporate diversity and, to escape from the premature local convergence, a biased probability based crossover and a weighted mutation ($W_m$) based local subspace perturbation is carried out to advance the global as well as local solution refinement without jumping to some other far subspace.
+To explore the weighting factor in the WMA-GA, we have represented a statistical sampling function for a pattern of either crossover or mutation or both together.
+The resultant output mode vector with crossover and weighted mutation ($W_m$) can be written as; The output mode of the \cref{eq4} depends on the weighted mutation, and the proposed algorithm is termed as `weighted-mutation assisted genetic algorithm (WMA-GA)'.
+To generate the mask for the next iteration, a particular off-spring $\vec{{O}}_{\vec{P}_i,\vec{P}_j}(r_c,\vec{P}_i,\vec{P}_j)$ with parents $\vec{P_i}$ and $\vec{P_j}$ is generated by crossover with a random binary vector $\vec{x}$ and its conjugate $\neg\,\vec{x}$ respectively.
 This particular off-spring or phase mask can be written as;

-Where, two parents $\vec{P}_i$ and $\vec{P}_j$ are randomly selected from the descending order of the phase masks ranked according to their fitness score.
-To generate a full set of off-springs $\mathcal{O}$, \autoref{eq5} has been followed for all selected parents, where $\vec{{O}}_{\vec{P}_i,\vec{P}_j} \subseteq {\mathcal{O}}$.
-In our WMA-GA, every off-spring has not gone through mutation, but certain off-springs are selected by a weighting factor $W_m$ based on the Bernoulli sampling principle \cite{ross98}.
-For implementing the weighted mutation concept, we have adopted the Bernoulli sampling $\mathcal{B}$ to select a few off-springs from the entire set $\mathcal{O}$ with probability $W_m$ and the resultant subset of selected off-springs is denoted by $O^w$.
-And, it can be written as;
+Where two parents $\vec{P}_i$ and $\vec{P}_j$ are selected with a biased probability towards a high fitness score.
+The descending order of the phase masks ranked according to their fitness score is used for parents selection.
+To generate a full set of off-springs $\mathcal{O}$, \Cref{eq5} has been followed for all the selected parents, where $\vec{{O}}_{\vec{P}_i,\vec{P}_j} \subseteq {\mathcal{O}}$.
+In the WMA-GA, every off-spring has not gone through mutation, but certain off-springs are selected by Bernoulli sampling\cite{ross98} $\mathcal{B}$ from the entire set $\mathcal{O}$ with probability $W_m$ for introducing the mutation.
+The resultant subset of selected off-springs is denoted by $O^w$, and can be written as;